 Over 100 galleries across the globe are showcasing their most representative artwork and extraordinary collections in this vibrant art fair.
 Even though the fair is sized 10,000 sqm (~1.4 football field), it could be very difficult to finish all booths in a day.
 So, let’s be practical.
-Plan your route strategically before striding into the fair hall, cuz sweeping through all galleries will surely wear you out.
+Plan your route strategically before striding into the fair hall, as sweeping through all galleries will surely wear you out.

 Big thank to our video team for the great effort in making ‘a quick look at Art Central 2017’!!

 I have walked around fair hall and discovered some fascinating pieces, which may be inspiring and perhaps could throw you some ideas on your route planning.
 I have categorised them into Korean Art, Chinese Contemporary Art, Hong Kong Art, European Art and Performance Art.
 The following handpicked galleries will surely stun you in the Art Central fair this year.

 Keep walking straight for about four booths after the ticket checking, you will be stunned to find three red paintings displayed in Choi & Lager Gallerie (Booth B6).
 The tone of crimson red just stands out from the fair.
 It isn’t merely a usual Shan Shui.
 The symbols of death and danger suffuse in the colors and elements, rendering it more than a landscape painting.
 Sea Hyun Lee is a Korean artists famous with series of political red paintings.
 You may find some other Lee’s works in the fair, yet these three ‘Between Red’ belong to his new series of the year 2016.
 Segmentation of landmass is always an important sign in Lee’s painting, signifying the torn apart landmass of Korea.
 The bloodshed broke the totality of land, severing the ties between the North and the South.